 So You Need to Decide (w/ Beth Lapides, 2021, Recorded Books; to be published ...
 STAY TUNED FOR MORE SOON!)

 Flicks & Teevee (etc.)

 Mysterious Skin (2004; on-set dresser, location scout, background actor)

 On Your Marc (2017; director, producer, writer, production coordinator, screening tour producer)

-Mathew's writings have appeared in such publications as: Wired, The New Yorker, New York Daily News, Splitsider (now New York Magazine's Vulture), Alternative Press, Able Magazine, Boulder Weekly, Yellow Scene Magazine, Colorado Daily/Daily Camera (as Staff Writer), OC Weekly, Willamette Week, Hammer to Nail, Entertainment Today (for which he was Editor-In-Chief), iTechPost (for which he was Deputy Editor), Bleeding Cool, Fade In Magazine, the Kansas City Star/Ink Magazine (for which he created and ran a regular foodie column), Decider (NY Post), the Baltimore Jewish Times (for which he was the Senior Reporter) and the Baltimore Sun.
+Mathew's writings have appeared in such publications as: WIRED, The New Yorker, New York Daily News, Splitsider (now New York Magazine's Vulture), Heavy Metal Magazine, Alternative Press, ABLE Magazine, Boulder Weekly, Yellow Scene Magazine, Colorado Daily/Daily Camera (as Staff Writer), OC Weekly, Willamette Week, Hammer to Nail, Entertainment Today (for which he was Editor-In-Chief), iTechPost (for which he was Deputy Editor), Bleeding Cool, Fade In Magazine, the Kansas City Star/Ink Magazine (for which he created and ran a regular foodie column), Decider (NY Post), the Baltimore Jewish Times (for which he was the Senior Reporter) and the Baltimore Sun.

 Curiouser and curiouser ...

 A wildly prolific writer at a young age, Mathew Klickstein wrote his first novel (a Twilight Zone-esque sci-fi thriller that he has since turned into a screenplay called One Among Us) at 13.
 He would write three more novels and dozens of short stories/poems/essays (some of which were published in numerous periodicals and anthology books) throughout the rest of high school, during which time he also helped run his school's weekly newspaper and nationally award-winning yearbook teams.